Automattic/Edit-Flow/readme.txt

 5. View all of your upcoming posts with the more traditional story budget view, and hit the print button to take it to your planning meeting.

 == Upgrade Notice ==

+= 0.9.4 =
+Updates to post list custom status UI.
+Plus, updates to API and bug fixes.

 = 0.9.3 =
 Fixes for localization and notifications